Athlone: Literature

-Tourism and amenities

-The promenade on the River Shannon is popular among anglers, birdwatchers and swimmers.
-The lakeshore is accessed from Coosan Point and Hodson Bay.
-The town is also home to Lough Ree Yacht Club.
+Amenities

-Athlone is a major retail destination within the Midlands region of Ireland.
+Athlone is a retail destination within the Midlands region of Ireland.
 The town centre extends from Church Street in the west to Seán Costello Street in the east.
 Located centrally is the Athlone Town Centre, a shopping centre built in 2007, containing 54 shops, cafés and a four-star hotel.
 The Golden Island Shopping Centre, which opened in 1997, is also located in the town centre.

-Athlone has a number of hotels, including chains such the Radisson Blu and Sheraton hotels, as well as a number of locally owned ones.

 Athlone Regional Sports Centre, developed by the former Town Council in 2002, is located on the outskirts of the town.
 The facility contains a swimming pool, gym and AstroTurf pitches.

-Burgess Park stands near the centre of the town, on the banks of the River Shannon.
+It is served by TFI bus route (A2).

+Athlone has a number of hotels, including chains such the Radisson Blu and Sheraton hotels, as well as several locally owned ones.

+Places of interest

+The promenade on the River Shannon is popular among anglers, birdwatchers and swimmers.
+The lakeshore is accessed from Coosan Point and Hodson Bay.

-Sean's Bar, located on the west bank of the river, is certified by the Guinness Book of World Records as the oldest pub in Ireland.
+Athlone Castle is open to the public as a museum and there is a tourist office on Church Street.
+Sean's Bar, located on the west bank of the river, was certified by the Guinness Book of World Records as the oldest pub in Ireland.

-Athlone Castle is open to the public as a museum.

 The Luan Gallery was opened in 2012.
 It is the first purpose-built, modern visual art gallery in the Midlands.
-It was designed by Keith Williams, who also designed the Athlone Town Civic Centre.
-The gallery was opened by Jimmy Deenihan, the Minister for Arts, Heritage and the Gaeltacht.
-The Luan Gallery opened with an exhibition from the Irish Museum of Modern Art, featuring the work of several national and international artists.
+It was designed by Keith Williams, who also designed the Athlone Civic Centre.
+The gallery, which was officially opened by Jimmy Deenihan, the Minister for Arts, Heritage and the Gaeltacht, opened with an exhibition of works from the Irish Museum of Modern Art.

-Other attractions include the Glendeer Open Farm and the Viking Cruise of the Shannon.
-Baysports, a boat training and watersports centre with the world's largest floating inflatable water slide, is located a ten-minute drive from the town.
-There is a tourist office on Church Street.
+Burgess Park stands near the centre of the town, on the banks of the River Shannon.
+Other nearby tourist attractions include the Glendeer Open Farm and the Viking Cruise of the Shannon.
+Baysports, a boat training and watersports centre with the world's largest floating inflatable water slide, is located on the outskirts of the town at Hodson Bay.

-There are many fine golf courses within easy reach of Athlone including Athlone Golf Club, Glasson Golf & Country Club and Mount Temple Golf Club.
+Public art

+Examples of public art and sculpture in Athlone include the IRA Memorial which was erected near the corner of Church Street and Custume Place in the early 1950s.
+It is dedicated to the Athlone Brigade of the Irish Republican Army (IRA) that participated in the Irish War of Independence (1919–1921) and Irish Civil War (1922–1923).
+The limestone statue consists of a life-sized male figure, dressed in a typical IRA uniform from the period, and was created by Dublin-based sculptor Desmond Broe.

+Also on Custume Place is a sculpture, the "Mask of the Shannon", which was erected in 2020 - despite some controversy about the choice of figure used to personify the River Shannon.
+A figurative statue, representing the "contributions the Marist Brothers have made to the town of Athlone", was unveiled on St. Mary's Square in 2012.